hajkmap/NodeHoster/README.md

 Potential additions:

 - Instead of just listening for changes in `.env`, adding a setting for which file types should be monitored would be good.
-- TLS Support (Currently using DirectorySearcher with probably not have support for it)
+- TLS Support (Currently using DirectorySearcher which probably not have support for it)